TheAresius/Differential-Evolution-for-data-fitting/README.md

     y = (model(x + h, params) - model(x - h, params)) / (2 * h)
     return y
 ```
-For further reading check out the article linked above.
-See also Differential Evolution A Practical Approach to Global Optimization by Kenneth V. Price, Rainer M. Storn, Jouni A. Lampinen.
-(Springer, 2005).
+For further reading, check out the article linked above.
+See also "Differential Evolution: A Practical Approach to Global Optimization" by Kenneth V. Price, Rainer M. Storn, and Jouni A. Lampinen (Springer, 2005).
 ## A real life problem
-Our group used optical spectroscopy to study the emission spectrum of sodium with the sharp, principal and diffuse series, as well as the Rydberg's constant and the quantum deffects associated to sodium.
+Our group used optical spectroscopy to study the emission spectrum of sodium, including the sharp, principal, and diffuse series, as well as the Rydberg constant and the quantum defects associated with sodium.

 The equations that describe the wavelength $\lambda$ of sodium with respect to its principal quantum number $n$ are: